 The Associate Provost’s Office provides support for the academic work of faculty and students.
-As Acting Associate Provost, Lynda Duke provides support for IWU's campus-wide undergraduate research programs and provides support for the provost on budgeting and staffing issues.
-Pat Neustel coordinates the work of the Associate Provost’s Office and collaborates with the University Registrar on the editing of the IWU Catalog.
+As Associate Provost, Lynda Duke provides support for IWU's campus-wide undergraduate research programs and for the provost on budgeting and staffing issues.
+Pat Neustel coordinates the work of the Associate Provost’s Office and collaborates with the University Registrar on the editing of the IWU University Catalog.

 John Wesley Powell Research Conference - Each spring students present their research or artistic work at the John Wesley Powell Undergraduate Research Conference.
 Information on the conference, including guidelines for participation, can be found at the John Wesley Powell Research Conference home page.

 Honors Research -The Research Honors Program provides an opportunity for qualified seniors to engage in a significant research project under the guidance of a faculty advisor.
 Interested students should begin pursuing this course in their junior year, with the application to conduct honors research submitted to the Associate Provost’s office early in the senior year.
 That application includes an abstract of the research project and the approval of the faculty who will serve on their honors committee.
 Learn more about Research Honors here.

 The Associate Provost’s Office provides support for students who apply for post-baccalaureate fellowships.
 Fellowships are competitive and students are encouraged to explore the variety of options available to them early in their career at IWU.
 The most successful student applicants begin thinking about the application process early in their sophomore year.
 Information on many of these opportunities can be found here.
 Contact the Associate Provost's Office for additional information on how to apply.